dotnet/docs/docs/standard/native-interop/custom-marshalling-source-generation.md

 .NET 7 introduces a new mechanism for customization of how a type is marshalled when using source-generated interop.
 The [source generator for P/Invokes](pinvoke-source-generator.md) recognizes <xref:System.Runtime.InteropServices.Marshalling.MarshalUsingAttribute> and <xref:System.Runtime.InteropServices.Marshalling.NativeMarshallingAttribute> as indicators for custom marshalling of a type.

 <xref:System.Runtime.InteropServices.Marshalling.NativeMarshallingAttribute> can be applied to a type to indicate the default custom marshalling for that type.
 The <xref:System.Runtime.InteropServices.Marshalling.MarshalUsingAttribute> can be applied to a parameter or return value to indicate the custom marshalling for that particular usage of the type, taking precedence over any <xref:System.Runtime.InteropServices.Marshalling.NativeMarshallingAttribute> that may be on the type itself.
-Both of these attributes expect a <xref:System.Type>&mdash;the entry-point marshaller type&mdash;that is marked with one or more <xref:System.Runtime.InteropServices.Marshalling.CustomMarshallerAttribute>.
+Both of these attributes expect a <xref:System.Type>&mdash;the entry-point marshaller type&mdash;that's marked with one or more <xref:System.Runtime.InteropServices.Marshalling.CustomMarshallerAttribute> attributes.
 Each <xref:System.Runtime.InteropServices.Marshalling.CustomMarshallerAttribute> indicates which marshaller implementation should be used to marshal the specified managed type for the specified <xref:System.Runtime.InteropServices.Marshalling.MarshalMode>.

 ## Marshaller implementation

 Marshaller implementations can either be stateless or stateful.
-If the marshaller type is a `static class`, it is considered stateless.
-If it is a value type, it is considerd stateful and one instance of that marshaller will be used for marshalling of a specific parameter or return value.
+If the marshaller type is a `static` class, it's considered stateless.
+If it's a value type, it's considered stateful and one instance of that marshaller will be used to marshal a specific parameter or return value.
 Different [shapes for the marshaller implementation][value_shapes] are expected based on whether a marshaller is stateless or stateful and whether it supports marshalling from managed to unmanaged, unmanaged to managed, or both.
 The .NET SDK includes analyzers and code fixers to help with implementing marshallers that conform to the require shapes.

 ### `MarshalMode`